weathertrader/heartRateAlert/README.md

 ## Spark Batch Run Instructions

-Ssh into the Spark master, spin up the cluster and ensure all workers are set up and have access to S3 etc and process the gps data using the following
+ssh into the Spark master, spin up the cluster and ensure all workers are set up and have access to S3 etc and process the gps data using the following

 ```
 src/run_batch_process_gps.sh